CNN’s Don Lemon: Trump ‘Has a Right’ to Be Angry at Megan Rapinoe | Breitbart

 “We don’t want to go to the White House,” Rapinoe again told reporters on Monday, wondering if Trump had sent them an invitation by snail mail.

 She did, though, accept Rep. Alexandria Ocasio-Cortez’s (D-NY) offer to tour the House of Representatives and said the team would be “happy” to accept Senate Minority Leader Chuck Schumer’s (D-NY) invitation to visit Congress.
-Rapinoe is scheduled to appear on Rachel Maddow’s MSNBC show on Tuesday as one of the top symbols of the anti-Trump resistance.
+Rapinoe is scheduled to appear on Rachel Maddow’s MSNBC show and CNN’s Anderson Cooper 360 on Tuesday as one of the top symbols of the anti-Trump resistance.

 Consider it done @AOC